districtr/districtr/docs/11suggestions/clarity.md

 - In `SelectBoxes`, defined in [Demographics Table], "Comapare" and "with" are contained in an Array, but "and" is a special case.
 Should they just be in one array?
-- In the [State Portals], the population of districting and community cards occurs later than when it is given structure in the HTML.
+- In the [state pages], the population of districting and community cards occurs later than when it is given structure in the HTML.
 Maybe they should be placed closer together for clarity.